Ready to get started?

 “This is one of my favorite procedures because of the delicate artistry that’s involved in making subtle, natural-looking changes.
 To me, it’s all about reversing the earliest signs of facial aging, and helping patients look like younger, more rested versions of themselves.” – Dr. Cooper

 What Is a Mini-Facelift?

-A mini-facelift addresses many of the same areas of the face as those targeted by a full facelift, but requires shorter incisions and involves less skin removal.
+A mini-facelift, which Dr. Cooper prefers to describe as a Lower Facelift, addresses many of the same areas of the face as those targeted by a full facelift, but requires shorter incisions and involves less skin removal.
 It doesn’t halt the aging process, but can turn back the clock for patients whose skin remains relatively elastic; usually men and women in their mid to late 40s and 50s.
-You may be a good candidate for a mini-facelift if:
+You may be a good candidate for a lower-facelift if: